cghernandez/tims-civ/README.md

 miscript.sh -> Bash script to run many instances of niuciv sequentially, and store their results on txt files

-analysis.py -> Python script that reads the txt output files, calculates the mean and standard deviation of the parameters and stores them on the file MEANS and STDEV
+analysis.py -> Python script that reads the txt output files, calculates the mean and standard deviation of the parameters and stores them on the file MEANS and STDEVS

 In the directory: